 SUN: 12pm–3pm (Oct–May)

 Brunch is served only from Autumn until Spring, on special dates, from 12pm–3pm.
-Check here for more details.
+Check the website for more details.

 Fancy, but oh so worth it – what claims to be the oldest hotel in Vienna, ‘Hotel Stefanie’ serves up a luxurious brunch on Sundays filled with caviar, champagne, and the chance to get drunk with people over the age of 80.There are rules at the Sunday brunch of Stefanie: before the clock strikes midday, all guests are to arrive and be seated.
 There upon, the grand opening of the buffet commences, with the plentiful variety of little breads, cheeses, meats, salmon, and champagne neatly laid out.
 When all the guests have arrived and are seated, the grand maestro on the piano begins tapping away at the keys with his romantic tunes.
 During a well-mannered sit down brunch, for which we suggest booking a place a couple of weeks before, you’ll enjoy a classic vibe and charming staffl.
 Trust us when we warn: don’t eat too much before the brunch, and don’t make dinner plans for the evening.